Pre-release work activities

-	This is an independently run programme that assists prisoners to find work.
-Participants are helped to find work through career identification, writing a résumé, interview skills and gaining a job.
+This is an independently run program that assists prisoners to find work.
+Participants are helped to find work through career identification, writing a resume, and interview skills.

-	There is a programme for pre-release prisoners to volunteer at various community groups and churches.
+There is a program for pre-release prisoners to volunteer at various community groups and churches.

 Many participants have found this opportunity rewarding in gaining skills and experience, often within a community group that can offer substantial support upon release.

 The Work Release Program allows prisoners who find suitable employment to attend their work each day while returning to the prison at night.

 The employers provide a valuable contribution to the rehabilitation and reintegration of the offenders.

 The scheme offers employers the satisfaction of knowing that they have made a real difference to somebody by giving them a second chance.